Skip to main content

 Mutual exclusion of conditions

-As for a selection operator, you can specify that all conditions of an abstract property must be mutually exclusive.
-If this option is set, and the conditions are not in fact mutually exclusive, the platform will throw the corresponding error.
+As in a selection operator, you can specify that all conditions of an abstract property must be mutually exclusive.
+In this mode, for each set of arguments there must be at most one applicable implementation.

 Language